 \subsection{Background}

-In many applications of statistical modeling, a tension can arise.
-In order to fully identify a parameter of interest, one or more ``strong'' model assumptions may be required.
-Of course it is not prudent to invoke an assumption without a solid rationale for doing so.
-If identification is not obtained, however, then an uncomfortable truth ensues: even an infinite amount of data would not reveal the true value of the target parameter.
-To further muddy the waters, often an assumption that would identify the target is not testable empirically.
+A tension can arise in applied statistical modeling.
+To fully identify a parameter of interest, ``strong'' model assumptions may be required.
+Of course it is not prudent to invoke an assumption without a solid rationale.
+Without identification, however, an uncomfortable truth ensues: even an infinite amount of data would not reveal the true value of the target parameter.
+(Though the data may help some.
+We shall see situations of {\em partial} or {\em set} identification, where an infinite amount of data could rule out {\em some} {\em a priori} plausible values of the target.)
+To further muddy the waters, often an identifying assumption is not testable empirically.
 So we cannot necessarily rely on the data to resolve the situation.

-Say we are faced with a context where an identifying assumption or parameter {\em restriction} is scientifically plausible but not incontrovertible.
-One strategy, at least within the Bayesian paradigm, is to specify a prior distribution asserting that ``large'' violations of the restriction are unlikely.
-For instance, say the restriction takes the form $\lambda=0$.
-Then a prior of the form $\lambda \sim N(0,\tau^{2})$, for a suitably small choice of $\tau$, could encode this information.
-For instance, some efforts along this line in the context of instrumental variable problems are pursued by \citet{gugr2006biom, gu2007jrssb}.
-And more generally in observational epidemiology settings, ``Bayesian-like'' approaches, often referred to as {\em probabilistic bias analysis}, have been considered \citep{greenland2003jasa, greenland2005jrssa, lash2009, lash2014good}.
+Consider a context where an identifying assumption or parameter {\em restriction} is scientifically plausible but not incontrovertible.
+One possibility, at least within the Bayesian paradigm, is to specify a prior distribution asserting that ``large'' violations of the restriction are unlikely.
+For instance, say the restriction is $\lambda=0$.
+A prior $\lambda \sim N(0,\tau^{2})$, for a suitably small choice of $\tau$, could encode such information.
+Some work in this spirit includes \citet{scharfstein2003incorporating, gugr2006biom, gu2007jrssb, keele2017bayesian, franks2019flexible}. ``Bayesian-like'' approaches, often referred to as {\em probabilistic bias analysis}, have also been considered \citep[see, for instance][]{greenland2003jasa, greenland2005jrssa, lash2009, lash2014good}.

 Assigning a prior distribution which probabilistically limits the magnitude of violation for an identifying restriction is not the only way to proceed.
-In fact, an arguably more direct encoding of ``plausible but not incontrovertible'' would result from a specification of a mixture prior distribution, giving some weight to the restriction being met exactly, and the remaining weight on it being violated (without necessarily making a stringent judgement that the violation is unlikely to be large).
+Arguably a more direct encoding of ``plausible but not incontrovertible'' results from a mixture prior distribution, giving some weight to the restriction being met exactly, and the remaining weight to it being violated (without necessarily making a stringent judgement about the magnitude of violation).
 While mixture prior distributions are ubiquitous in Bayesian hypothesis testing and model selection procedures, there is scant literature on their use in the context of identifying restrictions.